tpoatsy3/mission_incomputable/docs/IMPLEMENTATION.md

 – List Struct: holds messages recieved by the server

-## Guide Agent
+# Guide Agent
-### Pseudocode
+## Pseudocode
 1. execute from the commandline with usage syntax
-    - `./guideagent [-log=raw] teamName GShost GSport [guideId]`
+    - `./guideAgent [-v|-log=raw] [-id=########] teamName playerName GShost GSport`
-    - where `-log=raw` is the optional logging mode
+    - where -log=raw or -v is the optional verbose logging mode
+    - where-id=######## is the optional guideId
-    - where `teamName` is the Team name
+    - where teamName is the Team name
+    - wher playerName is the Guide Agent's chosen name
-    - where `GShost` is the Game Server host
+    - where GShost is the Game Server host
-    - where `GSport` is the Game Server port number
+    - where GSport is the Game Server port number
-    - where `guideId` is the optional guideId
+2. Parse flags and check for errors
+3. Parse other parameters and check for errors
-2. Create a logfile
+4. Create a log file
-3. look up the Game Server host
-4. if host is null
-    - error and quit
-5. initialize fields for the server address
+5. Create the codeDrops and agents hashtables
-6. create the socket
+6. Create and fill the guideAgent struct
+    - Call randomHex() if necessary to create a guideId
+7. Call socket_setup
+    1.
+8. Make the initial log to the logfile
+9. While the guideId hasn't been approved
-7. send OPCODE notifying the server that a guide has joined
+    1. Call internalUpdate to send OPCODE notifying the server that a guide has joined
+    2. Wait for the server's response
+        1. If the guideId is not approved generate a new one and try again
+        2. If there is some other error, exit
+        3. If the guideId is approved
-8. Recieve and save gameNumber
+            - Recieve and save gameNumber
-9. Update logfile with initialization information (host and port)
-10. create guide agent struct
-11. Initialize a hashtable of agents
-12. Initialize a hashtable of code drops
-13. Initialize a list of notifications
-14. while game is in play
+10. while game is in play
-    1. draw GUI using gtk
-        1. For each agent in the hashtable draw their location on the map
-        2. For each code drop in the hashtable draw its location on the map
-    2. using select wait for input from either the server or the guide
+    1. using select wait for input from either the server or the guide
+    2. if there is data from the server call handle_socket
         3. if OPCODE is recieved
             1. if in raw-mode
                 - log the OPCODE
-        1. parse OPCODE - tokenize by pipes
+        2. parse OPCODE - tokenize into an array by pipes
-        2. validate that OPCODE was correctly formatted/acceptable
+            1. If it is a "GAME_STATUS" call updateGame()
-        3. if code drop was updated (only update *should* be neutralization)
+                1. if code drops were updated call updateCodeDrops
+                    1. for each code drop
+                        1. verify numerical parameters
-            1. update code drop in the code drop hashtable
+                        2. update code drop in the code drop hashtable
+                        3. if code drop was neutralized
-            2. log code drop neutralization
+                            - log any code drop neutralization
-        4. if agent struct was updated
+            2. if agents were updated call updateAgents
+                1. for each agent
+                    1. verify numerical parameters
-            1. update agent struct in the agent hashtable
+                    2. update agent in the agent hashtable
-            2. if agent was captured or new agent joined
+                    3. if agent was captured or new agent joined
                         - log capture/join in logfile
-        5. add notification to the list of notifications
-        6. updateGUI
-    4. if hint is entered
-        1. read hint and verify length
-        2. create properly formattedOPCODE
+            2. If it is a "GAME_OVER" call parseGameEnd()
+                1. Parse and print game end stats to std out
-        3. pass OPCODE to the game server
+                2. Exit the game
-15. close the socket
+            3. If it is a "GS_RESPONSE" print to stdout

 ### Data Structures
 - Field Agent Struct: Stores a name, status, location, and team